Zagreb Bus Station

 Zagreb Bus Station or Zagreb Coach Station (Autobusni kolodvor Zagreb, shorter: AKZ) is the central bus station of Zagreb and the biggest of its kind in Southeastern Europe.
 Founded in 1961, it was rebuilt for the 1987 Summer Universiade.

 The station's operating company is Autobusni kolodvor Zagreb d.o.o., a subsidiary of the Zagreb Holding.

 The core businesses are passenger transport, reception of buses, luggage and goods, sale of train tickets, information and cloakroom services.
 It covers 17,200 m^{2} of indoor space.
 With 44 terminals, it is the biggest bus station in Croatia.
 As an "A" category station, it is a member of the Pan-European Association of Bus Stations.

 Location

-It is located on Marin Držić Avenue near Ban Jelačić Square, 1 km east of the central train station, in the Marin Držić Neighbourhood of the Trnje borough, being one of the most distinctive buildings in the surroundings (Kanal).
+It is located on Marin Držić Avenue 1 km east of the central train station, in the Marin Držić Neighbourhood of the Trnje borough, near Kanal, being one of the most distinctive buildings in the surroundings.